alexblackie/watashi/articles/continuous-delivery-aks-acr-azure-terraform.md

 slug: continuous-delivery-aks-acr-azure-terraform
 publish_date: "2021-07-16"

+open_graph_meta:
-openGraphTitle: "Continuous Delivery to AKS with a Service Principal, Securely"
+  title: "Continuous Delivery to AKS with a Service Principal, Securely"
-openGraphDescription: >
+  description: >
     Deploying to Azure Kubernetes Service without opening security holes can be daunting, but Terraform can help.
 ---

 Azure has some great features, and leads the industry in a few different ways,